dmweis/dmweis.github.io/index.md

 # David Weis MIX devblog

-This is my personal blog for our MIX course taught at VIA unityversity college in 2017.
+This is my personal blog for our MIX course taught at VIA university college in 2017.

 ### MIX posts: